w3c/w3c-website-redesign-documentation/_wireframes/about-w3c.md

 H2: Our mission
 - Short introduction on W3C mission

-H3: Our values revolve around building the Web for all
+H3: Our values revolve around building the web for all
 - short paragraph on social value of the web

-H3: W3C are paving the way web works with standards (missing a ’the’ here I think!
-Also, delete the full stop)
+H3: W3C are paving the way web works with standards
 -  short paragraph on technical specs

+Four boxes highlighting W3C mission and horizontal groups.

-Box 1: H3 Accessibility
+Box 1: H2 Accessibility
 -  explanatory sentence

-Box 2: H3 Internationalisation
+Box 2: H2 Internationalisation
 -  explanatory sentence

-Box 3: H3 Privacy
+Box 3: H2 Privacy
 -  explanatory sentence

-Box 4: H3 Security
+Box 4: H2 Security
 -  explanatory sentence

 Link: Read more about our mission

 H2: Our History
--  image tbc
+-  image
--  2 paragraphs on W3C history
+-  2 paragraphs on highlights from W3C history

 Link: View our timeline

-H2: Bringing diverse stakeholders together (remove hyphen in stakeholders?)
+H2: Bringing diverse stakeholders together
--  image tbc
+-  image

 H3: Staff
 -  short paragraph on key staff